hjgwar/BlockBlock/README.md

+# Block Block!

-A little game first created during the HU University of Applied Sciences' Open-ICT Game Jam Herfstvakantie 2025.
+#### A little game first created during the Open-ICT Game Jam Herfstvakantie 2025.
+#### Created by Harald Warmelink from HU Utrecht University of Applied Sciences, the Netherlands.

 Made with Game Maker: https://gamemaker.io